Habits That Affect Reproduction

 Now think about a woman who has been consuming these toxins since childhood, she’s having trouble getting pregnant, and when she finally does and continues to consume the same processed junk, what the effects are on her fetus, who is using that ‘nutrition’ to grow.
 No wonder kids of today have so many issues, it’s because their health is affected while in utero!

 It’s our responsibilities as adults to feed ourselves healthy, whole foods to feed our offspring.

 It’s easy to get caught up in binge drinking when our society encourages social gatherings at bars or hanging out to watch sporting events once a week.
-Binge drinking as been associated with heart arrhythmias which can lead to more dangerous arrhythmias, cerebral bleeds, strokes and death from coronary artery disease.
+Binge drinking has been associated with heart arrhythmias which can lead to more dangerous arrhythmias, cerebral bleeds, strokes, and death from coronary artery disease.